RyanRen/lhb/README.md

 issue list:

 Data accquiring:
-- load json exception handle
 - how to avoid insert duplicated record?
 - no ammount? cannot get the average price
 - MARCRO definitions
-- modify the application to DEAMON, background running mode
 - is there has override?
 - error log file
+- successfully running on aliyun platform

 Data Washing:
 - remove the duplicated data